modarsoos/RawalAps_Platform/README.md

 Here you will find a list of the latest changes made to the project.

 - Fixed the home page for improved login and registration clarity.
-- Created a new page titled "Driver":
+- Edited page titled "driver":
   - Centered the button and title.
   - Designed a responsive table and centered the items.